DewGew/Hemma/README.md

 A modern, mobile-friendly dashboard for Home Assistant, built and configured from a UI.

 Hemma installs as an integration and adds **Hemma** to your sidebar.
-You pick your rooms and entities there, press Save, and Hemma writes the dashboard.
 There is no dashboard YAML to write and no card configuration to paste.
+You pick your rooms and entities, press Save, and Hemma writes the dashboard.

 Creating a dashboard gives you two layouts from one setup: desktop and tablet, and a phone layout inspired by Apple Home.
 Phones are routed to the phone one automatically.